This is the Transum Newsletter for the month of June 2023. It begins, as usual with the puzzle of the month.

-Brackets has been updated and although the questions remain the same the interactivity of the answer spaces has been updated to the common standard used for inputting mathematical expressions.
+The Brackets online exercise has been updated and although the questions remain the same the interactivity of the answer spaces has been updated to the common standard used for inputting mathematical expressions.

-Refreshing Revision, the Advanced version now has some nice graph sketching questions as well as complex numbers questions for students taking the higher level courses.
-I designed them with a particular student who is taking the International Baccalauteare Analysis and Approaches Higher course but I hope they are useful for your A-Level students too.
+Refreshing Revision, the Advanced version, now has some nice graph sketching questions as well as complex numbers questions for students taking the higher level courses.
+I designed them with a particular student who is taking the International Baccalaureate Analysis and Approaches Higher course but I hope they are useful for your A-Level students too.

 A new Conditional Probability exercise has been created.
 There is only one level so far but I'm thinking that may be enough.
 Let me know if you think I'm missing any twists on those 'given that' situations.

 I'm contemplating the creation of an interactive web page dedicated to a Medieval Counting Board, also known as a Roman Numeral Abacus.
 This idea was inspired by an exhibit at the superb Almonry Museum in Evesham, which I had the pleasure of visiting last month.
 The concept of a 'reckoning board' was novel to me, but I immediately envisioned it as an intriguing challenge for upper Primary students.